Apache Solr is a system for indexing and searching site content. All plans except for a Basic plan can use Pantheon Solr.

 terminus wp <site>.<env> -- plugin install --activate solr-power

-From the WordPress Dashboard, navigate to Solr Options (previously under Settings).
+From the WordPress Dashboard, navigate to Solr Power (previously under Settings).
 You should see your site's Solr Server details within the Info tab.

 Select Indexing Options from the navigation bar and configure desired indexing options for Solr.
 Click Save Changes after making modifications.